Managing symptoms and side effects

 It should be possible to achieve good control of your pain.
 It is important for you to let your team know if you are having a lot of pain, as a change in dose or use of different drugs may be helpful.
 Sometimes, your oncologist may suggest you see someone who specialises in cancer pain management, perhaps at a pain clinic or through palliative care (palliative care physicians usually provide this advice in a cancer treatment team).

 Some people worry that if they take too much pain medication they may become dependent on it.
-Or you may find yourself worrying that increasing the amount of pain medication you are using means that your cancer is getting worse.
+You may also find yourself worrying that increasing the amount of pain medication you are using means that your cancer is getting worse.
 There are many myths about pain-relieving agents and cancer, particularly morphine.

 Non-medical pain relief